Space is full for both sessions of Volunteer Management Corps (VMC) 2020.

-The summer session of Volunteer Management Corps (VMC), is designed to enhance the ways in which your organization is able to recruit, engage, and retain valuable volunteers.
+The Volunteer Management Corps (VMC), is designed to enhance the ways in which your organization is able to recruit, engage, and retain valuable volunteers.
 VMC matches nonprofit organizations from across Washington state with a team of skilled volunteer consultants to lead your organization in assessing and addressing critical areas of your volunteer program over the course of June through September.

 By participating you will: